pdf-raku/PDF-API6/README.md

 ### say

 Takes the same parameters as `print`.
-Sets the final text position (`$.text-position`) to the start pf the next line.
+Sets the final text position (`$.text-position`) to the start of the next line.

 ## Graphics Methods